0x3dlux/python_WuzhiPower_ZK-10022/README.md

 ## Python script to control Wuzhi Power ZK-10022 step-down converters

-This is a bare-bones Python script to interface a **Wuzhi Power ZK-10022** CNC step-down converter via the ZK-BT bluetooth adapter.
+This is a bare-bones Python script to interface a **Wuzhi Power ZK-10022** (aka ZK10022 aka ZK-10022B) CNC step-down converter via the ZK-BT bluetooth adapter.
 Tested on Linux.

 ### Usage